Call for Best Practice Abstracts

 Best and Innovative Pediatric Pharmacy Practice Abstracts typically describe programs, systems, or projects that are creative, cost-effective, and improve practice in pediatric pharmacy.

-All practitioners, investigators, post-doctoral trainees, and students in the field of pediatric clinical pharmacy, whether members of PPAG or not, are invited to submit abstracts of papers to be considered for platform or poster presentation at the Annual PPAG Meeting and Pediatric Pharmacy Conference.
+All practitioners, investigators, post-doctoral trainees, and students in the field of pediatric clinical pharmacy, whether members of PPA or not, are invited to submit abstracts of papers to be considered for platform or poster presentation at the Annual PPA Meeting and Pediatric Pharmacy Conference.

 Best Practice Abstracts should include sufficient details about the rationale, process, and hypothesis of the impact should the program, system, or project be implemented.
 Accepted abstracts will be published in the Journal of Pediatric Pharmacology and Therapeutics.
 Submissions should include any pictures, graphs, figures and data tables that supports the summary.
 Each of these must be clearly labeled and described.